 maturity, leaving a cone core spike on the branch.
 Shasta red fir cones

 than noble fir cones and have whiskery

 bracts that protrude beyond the scales, but the bracts are shorter than

-Noble Fir.
-By contrast, the bracts do not protrude at all from Red Fir
+those of noble fir.
+By contrast, the bracts do not protrude at all from red fir

 The bark is smooth and brown becoming gray and broken

 after Mt.
 Shasta.
 Other names: Shasta fir.

 *The Gymnosperm Database

 Project list these as Abies magnifica